LLNL/dataracebench/README.md

 DataRaceBench also comes with an evaluation script (check-data-races.sh).
-The script can be used to evaluate the tools Helgrind, Archer, Thread Sanitizer, and Intel Inspector.
+The script can be used to evaluate the tools Helgrind, Archer, Thread Sanitizer, Intel Inspector, and Coderrect Scanner.
 In addition a parameterized test harness (scripts/test-harness.sh) is available which allows to provide a number of different parameters for the evaluation.
 The test harness is used by the evaluation script with some pre-defined values.

 ## Quick Start